pingidentity/terraform-provider-pingdirectory/docs/resources/default_global_configuration.md

 - `sensitive_attribute` (Set of String) Provides the ability to indicate that some attributes should be considered sensitive and additional protection should be in place when interacting with those attributes.
 - `server_error_result_code` (Number) Specifies the numeric value of the result code when request processing fails due to an internal server error.
 - `single_structural_objectclass_behavior` (String) Specifies how the Directory Server should handle operations for an entry does not contain a structural object class, or for an entry that contains multiple structural classes.
-- `size_limit` (Number) Specifies the maximum number of entries that the Directory Server should return to the client during a search operation.
+- `size_limit` (Number) Specifies the maximum number of entries that the Directory Server should return to clients by default when processing a search operation.
 - `smtp_connection_health_check_interval` (String) The length of time between checks to ensure that available SMTP connections are still valid.
 - `smtp_server` (Set of String) Specifies the set of servers that will be used to send email messages.
 The order in which the servers are listed indicates the order in which the Directory Server will attempt to use them in the course of sending a message.
 The first attempt will always go to the server at the top of the list, and servers further down the list will only be used if none of the servers listed above it were able to successfully send the message.
 - `soft_delete_policy` (String) Specifies the soft delete policy that will be used by default for delete operations.
 Soft delete operations introduce the ability to control the server behavior of the delete operation.
 Instead of performing a permanent delete of an entry, deleted entries can be retained as soft deleted entries by their entryUUID values and are available for undelete at a later time.
 In addition to a soft delete policy enabling soft deletes, delete operations sent to the server must have the soft delete request control present with sufficient access privileges to access the soft delete request control.